 Antique Car Museum

-Car enthusiasts rejoice.
+Car enthusiasts rejoice!
 The Antique Car Museum hosts a collection of historic automobiles from the Packard Motor Company.
-Peruse their models and engine pieces as well as their pre-war memorabilia; there is even a gallery dedicated to the late President Franklin D. Roosevelt.
+Peruse their models and engine pieces as well as their pre-war memorabilia.
+One of the best collections of vintage Packard cars found anywhere, the 30,000 square foot museum lets you glory in some of the industrial age’s greatest achievements.
+You can even see old gas station signs, hood ornaments and other memorabilia, including an entire exhibit dedicated to Franklin D. Roosevelt.

 Aside from its iconic lighthouse, the Hillsboro Inlet in Pompano is known for its deep sea fishing.
-Book a charter at the Hillsboro Inlet Fishing Center and be prepared to catch Mahi, Wahoo and more.
+Book a charter at the Hillsboro Inlet Fishing Centre and be prepared to catch mahi, wahoo and more.
+With its warm waters and many different varieties of fish, you can even go drift fishing here.
+And the fishing centre has a sea tow boat if you ever get stuck and need a hand getting back to shore.
+Now, what’s for dinner?
+Fish, of course.

 Sebastian Street Beach

 Are you looking for an LGBT-friendly beach?
 Drive to Sebastian Street Beach and enjoy a relaxing, low-key vibe.
-Lounge chairs and umbrellas are available for rent.
+Lounge chairs and umbrellas are available for rent, and the beach rarely becomes too crowded.
+The beautiful sandy shore of the Atlantic looks its best here, and the beach is welcoming to all.
+With many restaurants and shops nearby, it’s a convenient and safe place to enjoy a day spent stretched out on the sand.

 Seminole Hard Rock Hotel & Casino